vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-pullalerts-abovefoldlink)

 If you're experiencing reliability or device health issues with Defender for Endpoint on Linux, and you contact support, you might be asked to provide the output package of the Microsoft Defender for Endpoint Client Analyzer tool.
 This article describes how to use the client analyzer tool locally on the device or together with live response.

-The XMDEClientAnalyzer is used for diagnosing Microsoft Defender for Endpoint health or reliability issues on onboarded devices running Linux.

-There are two different ways to run the client analyzer tool using live response or locally.
-In both cases, you can use a Python-based solution or a binary version that has no external Python dependency.
+In either case, you can use a Python-based solution or a binary version that has no external Python dependency.

 ## Use live response in Defender for Endpoint to collect support logs